digitalaotearoa/openfisca-aotearoa/CONTRIBUTING.md

 - Note the two references (2018 and 1964).
 They link to the specific section of the act on legislation.govt.nz
 - Note the descriptive label
 - Note the naming convention as described in [Naming Variables](#namingvariables)
+- Note the order is latest to oldest

 ### References